mateustapias/dig-wallet/README.md

 -->
 # MyWallet: an easy way to keep track of your expenses

-**MyWallet** has the purpose of facilitate the control of your spendings, introducing a simple and intuitive interface.
+**MyWallet** has the purpose of facilitating your spending management, introducing a simple and intuitive interface.

 In the app, you can add your international purchases and their details, including: